-There are two basic kinds of Peaps:
+There are two basic kinds of privacy enhanced applications:

 There is also a special category of Service Provider, namely SPs that do not visibly interact with any external systems.
 You might think of these as crypto-utopiapps: they’re doing something, but it’s not possible from outside to say with any certainty what their function is, or who is interacting with them.

 All apps talk with Nym gateway nodes using Sphinx packets and a small set of simple control messages.
 These messages are sent to gateways over websockets.
 Each app client has a long-lived relationship with its gateway; Nym defines messages for clients registering and authenticating with gateways, as well as sending encrypted Sphinx packets.

 We are currently focused on providing privacy for blockchain systems.
 But our ambitions are wider.
 In the medium term, we are actively working to bring together a range of new technologies that can enable strong privacy for the whole internet.
 There have not been many new widely-adopted privacy technologies to help internet users in the past 15 years.
 We are working hard to change that.

 Mixnet APIs have mostly stabilized, and at this point it’s possible to start building applications.

 Validators are now working in their most basic form, and include a reputation token called

 nym.
 Later, validators will also generate Coconut credentials.